phaserjs/phaser/README.md

 * Canvas.getSmoothingPrefix will return the vendor prefixed smoothing enabled value from the context if set, otherwise null.
 * The Random Number Generator can now get and set its state via rnd.state.
 This allows you to do things like saving the state of the generator to a string that can be part of a save-game file and load it back in again (thanks @luckylooke #2056 #1900)
 * Device.iOSVersion now contains the major version number of iOS.
+* The new `PointerMode` enumeration value has been added for better simple input discrimination in the future, between active pointers such as touch screens and passive pointers, such as mouse cursors (thanks @pnstickne #2062)
+* Button.justReleasedPreventsOver controls if a just-release event on a pointer prevents it from being able to trigger an over event.
+* Button.forceOut expanded to accept a PointerMode value such that it can be controlled per-input mode.

 ### Updates